CodepediaOrg/codepediaorg.github.io/_posts/2020/2020-06-07-first-intellij-plugin.md

 layout: post
 title: So, I wrote my first IntelliJ plugin to help me bookmark code
-description: "Shows the basic steps needed to create a simple IntelliJ plugins which eases the saving of code snippets, aka codelets, to www.codever.land"
+description: "Shows the basic steps needed to create a simple IntelliJ plugins which eases the saving of code snippets to www.codever.land"
 author: ama
 permalink: /ama/my-first-intellij-plugin-to-help-me-bookmark-code
 published: true